oxipay/plugin-IAC/wordpress/Readme.md

 In order to take advantage of xdebug and set breakpoints in the code you will need:

-* PHP Storm or an IDE capable of remote debugging an xdebug endpoint
+* PHP Storm or another IDE capable of remote debugging an xdebug endpoint

-This wordpress environment has xdebug installed and listening on port 9001 to your workstation (port 9000 internally to the vagrant box).
-In PHP Storm, you can configure your IDE to interact:

 1. File Menu -> Settings -> Languages & Frameworks -> PHP -> Debug -> DBGp Proxy

 * IDE key: phpstorm
 * Host: localhost
-* Port: 9001
+* Port: 9000
 * OK

 2. Run Menu -> Edit Configurations... -> Hit the + button in top left of window